chhavirathod/safeops-ai/README.md

 ## Privacy Design

-SafeOps AI was built with a strict **no-identity-tracking** constraint:
+SafeGuard AI was built with a strict **no-identity-tracking** constraint:

 - No facial recognition at any layer of the stack
 - No biometric data collected or stored